 These men shared in their goodbyes the experience of learning from each other and of moving from their differences to finding their commonalities.
 They also spoke of learning how to love and care for each other, and how to get out of self.
 They shared the losses of past roommates, and the gratitude they felt for the way those losses had brought them closer together.
 The newest member was encouraged to take his time and stay.
 The member saying his goodbyes was thanked for completing his commitment and for giving hope to those to follow.

 Buddy system, community meals, life stories, feelings school, Big Book studies, 12-Step meetings, getting a sponsor, ARP, cooking, cleaning, making your bed, grocery shopping, menu planning, Spiritual life, worship service, and following all those rules.
-All are valuable and important pieces of the therapeutic community model at MARR; a simple but difficult process of eight men or eight women finding their way to hope, healing, and recovery through daily acceptance and surrender to the living experience.
+All are valuable and important pieces of the community model at MARR; a simple but difficult process of eight men or eight women finding their way to hope, healing, and recovery through daily acceptance and surrender to the living experience.